By Paritosh Bansal and Victoria Thieberger

 Foster's has been the subject of takeover talk since it announced plans last year to spin-off its struggling wine operations, which was seen as a deterrent to potential suitors.

-Since then, potential buyers such as world No.2 brewer SABMiller
+Since then, potential buyers such as world No.2 brewer SABMiller <SAB.L> have been seen as the most likely to bid, according to banking sources and analysts.

 A successful bid for the company would be the biggest deal in the beverage sector globally and the largest inbound Australian takeover this year, according to Thomson Reuters data.